dpranantha/dpranantha.github.io/_posts/2021-01-06-accessing-and-transforming-objects-in-kotlin-via-reflect.md

 }
 ```

-It is basically an extension function for any object.
+It is an extension function for any object.
 We need an `inline function` with `reified` type parameters to access
 type `T` and object within property `prop.get()` function.
-Now, I can simply write the transformation for `ExampleClass` below.
+Now, I can write the transformation for `ExampleClass` below.

 ```kotlin
 val example = ExampleClass("s", 1.0, null, true, 1, 0.1, 2.0f, null)
 val transformedExample = example.toTableRow()
 ```

-How about the transforming a data class into Google BigQuery [TableSchema](https://cloud.google.com/bigquery/docs/schemas)?
+How about transforming a data class into Google BigQuery [TableSchema](https://cloud.google.com/bigquery/docs/schemas)?
 That is a bit involved but also straightforward.
-In this case we want to transform `ExampleClass` data class into the following schema
+In this case, we want to transform the `ExampleClass` data class into the following schema.

 ```
 ExampleClass TableSchema